Feedback has now closed

 Next steps:

-• Hearings early May.
+- Hearings and deliberations will be on 20 and 21 May.
 If you selected to present your submission verbally at a public council hearing we will be in touch with further details.

 What did we propose?